Pink210/softether-easyinstall/README.md

 ## Features

-- Updates your Linux system and installs some useful tools such as certbot, ncat, and net-tools.
+- Updates your Linux system and installs some useful tools such as Certbot, Ncat, and Net-tools.
 - Downloads and compiles the latest version of SoftEther VPN Server (v4.42-9798-rtm-2023.06.30) from the official website.
 - Creates a systemd service for SoftEther VPN Server and enables it to start on boot.
 - Enables IPv4 forwarding for VPN traffic.
 - Opens the necessary ports for VPN protocols using ufw firewall.
-- Optionally, sets up a certificate from Let's Encrypt using certbot for secure VPN connections.
+- Optionally, sets up a certificate from Let's Encrypt using Certbot for secure VPN connections.
 - Optionally, installs BBR.
+- Optionally, disable DDns(Dynamic DNS)

 ## Install